Cellar Spiders Identification Guide

 Diet and Feeding Habits

-• Flying insects - Mosquitoes, moths, flies, gnats
+• Mosquitoes, moths, flies, and gnats

 Reproduction and Lifecycle

-Female cellar spiders exhibit interesting maternal behavior:
+Female cellar spiders show interesting mothering behavior:

 Defensive Behavior